 Can I have the menu --------- Posso ter o menu

-The following articles may be of interest to you
+If you enjoyed this article the following articles may be of interest to you

 Learn to cook like a local in Lisbon

 A vegan in Tomar

 Top 10 foods you must try on a visit to Portugal